 The goal crease in hockey is the shaded blue area in front of each team’s goal.
-The crease is carved into the ice and is shaded blue to stand out.
-This is the area that is given to the goalie to stop the opposing teams shots and keep the puck out.
+The crease is painted onto the ice and is shaded blue to stand out.
+This is the area given to the goalie to stop the opposing teams’ shots and keep the puck out.
 This area is intended to be a safe zone for the goalie where they are protected.
-A lot of goalies also use the crease to determine where they are positioned in relation to the goal without having to look behind their back.
+Many goalies also use the crease to determine where they are positioned in relation to the goal without having to look behind their back.

-Another rule is that the puck has to enter the crease before any part of the opposing player's body, including a skate or a stick enters the crease.
-Lastly, defenders are prohibited from grabbing, covering or concealing the puck in any way and if they do so, a penalty shot is awarded for the opposing team.
+Another rule is that the puck has to enter the crease before any part of the opposing player's body enters the crease, including a skate or a stick.
+Lastly, defenders are prohibited from grabbing, covering, or concealing the puck in any way within the crease.
+If they do so, a penalty shot is awarded for the opposing team.

-In the NHL, a player can be in the crease when a goal is scored as long as they meet a few criteria.
-They are not allowed to impede the goalies movement whatsoever within the crease and any contact whatsoever, will result in the goal being waived off.
-If a player is in the crease and violates these criteria, that goal will be waived off and the player will likely receive a 2 minute penalty for goaltender interference on top of the goal being waived off.
+In the NHL, a player can be in the crease when a goal is scored, as long as they don’t violate certain criteria.
+They are not allowed to impede the goalie’s movement within the crease, and any contact with the goalie will result in the goal being waived off.
+If a player interferes with a goalie in the crease, the player will receive a two-minute penalty for goaltender interference on top of the goal being waived off.

-Players are not allowed to impede the goalies movement within the crease in any way shape or form.
-Therefore, if players are in a position that is impeding the goalies movement within the crease, goalies can initiate contact with a player by pushing them.
-This will prove that the player is impeding the goalies movement and if the player does not immediately vacate their position, they can be called for a 2 minute goalie interference penalty.
+Players are not allowed to impede the goalie’s movement within the crease in any way, shape, or form.
+Therefore, if players are in a position that is impeding the goalie’s movement within the crease, goalies can initiate contact with a player by pushing them.
+This will prove that the player is impeding the goalie’s movement, and if the player does not immediately vacate their position, they can be called for a two-minute goalie interference penalty.

-Outside of their crease, goalies are allowed to be unintentionally hit.
-If a player makes intentional contact with a goalie, whether it is inside or outside of their crease, they will receive a 2 minute penalty.
+Outside of their crease, goalies are allowed to be intentionally hit.
+If a player makes intentional contact with a goalie, whether it is inside or outside of their crease, they will receive a two-minute penalty.
 However, if a goalie is outside of their crease, they are allowed to be hit if the contact is unintentional or incidental.
-This decision is up to the referees discretion and is often a difficult call to make.
+This decision is up to the referee’s discretion and is often a difficult call to make.